template-home/generic-project/README.md

 ### Project

-- Select the `Use this template` button that appears on the project menu
+- Select the `Use this template` button that appears on the project menu or use [this link](https://github.com/template-home/generic-project/generate).

 - Give your new project a name, a short description and choose if it will be public or private.
 You can change all this later.